tlack/atree/README.md

 # Apter Trees in C++

-Apter Trees are a representation of trees using just two vectors: `[nodevalues, parentindices]`.
+Apter Trees are a simpler representation of trees using just two vectors: `[nodevalues, parentindices]`.

 This repo contains a tree-like data type implemented in C++17, in the style of Stevan Apter in